minyez/mushroom/doc/pkg_prefix.rst

 Package identifier
 ==================

-Prefices of package-specific scripts and workflows
+Prefices or identifiers of package-specific scripts and workflows are listed below.
+The identifier is a mnemonic for the package and no more than 4-letter long.

 +------------------+------------+
 | Package          | Identifier |